robert-hh/Micropython-Editor/README.md

 **2.22** Add Ctrl-Space asl alternative to mark line (Ctrl-L), and Block comment adds the comment string after leading spaces.

 **2.23** Change the End key to toggle between end-of-line and end-of-code

+**2.24** Changed the Paste key in line edit mode, in that it pastes the word under the cursor of the active window.